ikskuh/LoLa/Documentation/Modules.md

 	name: [128]u8,   // zero-terminated function name
 	entryPoint: u32, // start of the function in the intermediate code
 	localCount: u16, // number of local variable slots.
 }

+DebugSymbol {
+  offset: u32,       // offset in code
+  sourceLine: u32,   // line of the original source
+  sourceColumn: u16, //
+}
 ```